 What is Talent Development?

 Talent development is the organizational process of positioning employees for career advancement in a way that aligns with the company’s mission.
-This includes identifying workers’ aptitude and goals and helping them develop the knowledge and skills they need to achieve those goals and fill the needs of the company.
+This includes identifying workers’ aptitudes and goals and helping them develop the knowledge and skills they need to achieve those goals and fill the needs of the company.
 Talent development program activities can range from mentoring and coaching to formal training, leadership development, succession planning, on-the-job learning and more.

 Benefits of Talent Development

 Talent development is a win-win.
-It offers several advantages to employees, while providing serious value to organizations.
+It offers several advantages to employees while providing serious value to organizations.
 Here are a few of the ways that companies benefit from talent development programs.

 Increase Productivity and Performance